 (5) If the CEO makes a request under subregulation (4), the CEO does not have to consider the application, or consider it further, until the request is complied with.

-[Regulation 6J inserted in Gazette 6 Jan 2012 p.
+[Regulation 6J inserted: Gazette 6 Jan 2012 p.
 8-9.]

 6K.
 Reassessment of suitability